 What is a Poverty Simulation?

 A Poverty Simulation is an immersive experience that simulates aspects of what it is like to live in poverty for one month.
+What is it like to live in poverty?
 Of course, no simulation can provide a full picture, but this experience allows you to walk in the shoes of an impoverished person and come face to face with how complex and interconnected issues of poverty really are.
 You might be in a role such as: